fatemenmn/learn-git/README.md

 # learn-git
-i want creat a html page and change it.
+i want create a html page and change it.